mozilla/gecko-dev/js/src/doc/Debugger/Debugger.md

 * `class`

-  If present, only return objects whose internal `[[Class]]`'s name matches the given string.
+  If present with a string value, only return objects whose internal `[[Class]]`'s name matches the given string.
 Note that in some cases, the prototype object for a given constructor has the same `[[Class]]` as the instances that refer to it, but cannot itself be used as a valid instance of the class.
 Code gathering objects by class name may need to examine them further before trying to use them.

+  If present with a [`Debugger.Object`][object] value, only return objects which has given object as constructor or prototype in the prototype chain.
+  Note that objects with dynamic prototype (e.g. `Proxy`) cannot be matched with this query, given accessing the prototype for such object can have some side effects.
+Also note that, currently an object with `null` prototype cannot be matched with this query.

 All properties of *query* are optional.
 Passing an empty object returns all objects in debuggee globals.